 I believe there are only two ways that I think companies can overcome the talent shortage and fill their SEO needs.

-- Make the SEO role at their company more attractive than any other role the candidate will be interviewing for at the same time.
+Make the SEO role at their company more attractive than any other role the candidate will be interviewing for at the same time.
 This goes beyond salary and benefits but more into the actual job role.
 The position should have significantly more responsibility than their previous role, and the hiring manager should be able to demonstrate how the role will significantly impact the organization’s bottom line.
 This more than anything will help sell the right role for a person responsible for SEO.
 There are too many SEO roles that are just about closing tickets and not really driving results.
 The right candidate will be excited by the possibility of growing a business through organic search.

-- Use an SEO consultant.
+Use an SEO consultant.
 There many people with the right amount of experience, but they are not looking for a full time role.
 While a company might take some time to come around to outsourcing this functional role, the impact from the right SEO consultant could be even greater than a full-time employee.
 A consultant brings the know-how from all of their other clients in addition to the years of experience they likely had working in-house.
 Most importantly, it is far easier to onboard a consultant than to find the right employee.
 To find a good consultant one should rely on their network on Linkedin or use a service like GetCredo.com which will match you with the perfect firm from their vetted network.

 In closing, if you are an SEO professional or someone interested in working in SEO reading this, know your value.
 The SEO skillset is in high demand, and you have leverage in finding your next role.